 Everything that you’ve seen on AD Formula website is fake.
 They use fake testimonials, scarcity, earning claims and even fake owner (Jack Heaton) to get you inside of a banner ads scam.

 The whole website is designed to trick people into giving up their hard-earned cash in the hope that they’ll make millions.
 It’s a cruel and dirty scam, nothing else.

-And it’s not the only one out there, so be careful.
+And AD Formula is not the only banner ads scam out there, so be careful.